sckott/rforcats/index.md

 ## [1] "a"
 ```

-And so on to get to get to what you need.
+And so on to get to what you need.

 There are a number of convenience functions to make working with lists easier, but you can learn about those later.